-Infections: Obese women are found to be at increased risk of infections such as urinary tract infections and post-partum infections (irrespective of whether the delivery is through a C-section or has undergone a vaginal birth).
-Endometritis is also a possibility
+Obese women are found to be at increased risk of infections such as urinary tract infections and post-partum infections (irrespective of whether the delivery is through a C-section or has undergone a vaginal birth).
+Endometritis is also a possibility.

-Risky caesarean: Cesarean is found to be riskier for an overweight woman.
-An overweight woman, who undergoes cesarean has elevated possibilities of anesthesia problems, wound problems, infections, and severe bleeding than normal weight woman
+Cesarean is found to be riskier for an overweight woman.
+An overweight woman, who undergoes a cesarean has elevated possibilities of anesthesia problems, wound problems, infections, and severe bleeding than a normal-weight woman.

-Obstructive sleep apnea: OSA is a sleeping disorder occur when the breathing stops suddenly in the time of sleeping.
-The chances of OSA is increased with obesity.
-OSA is associated with reduced fetal growth in later pregnancy
+OSA is a sleeping disorder that occurs when breathing stops suddenly during the time of sleeping.
+The chances of OSA are increased with obesity.
+OSA is associated with reduced fetal growth in later pregnancy.

-Pre-eclampsia: Pre-eclampsia is a pregnancy complication that occurs after 20 weeks of pregnancy.
-The woman, otherwise has normal blood pressure, develops high blood pressure, kidney problems leading to proteinuria (too much protein in her urine) and fluid retention causing swelling of the face, hands and feet.
-The chances of pre-eclampsia are increased considerably with increase in weight of a pregnant woman.
-Having a small baby is sometimes associated with this situation
+Pre-eclampsia is a pregnancy complication that occurs after 20 weeks of pregnancy.
+The woman otherwise has normal blood pressure, develops high blood pressure, kidney problems leading to proteinuria (too much protein in her urine), and fluid retention causing swelling of the face, hands, and feet.
+The chances of pre-eclampsia are increased considerably with an increase in the weight of a pregnant woman.
+Having a small baby is sometimes associated with this situation.

-Macrosomia: It is a condition when the birth weight of a newborn is much more than the average birth weight of babies.
-Some of the causes of this condition tally with the complications that arise due to being overweight during pregnancy such as Gestational diabetes and going past due date.
+Macrosomia is a condition when the birth weight of a newborn is much more than the average birth weight of babies.
+Some of the causes of this condition tally with the complications that arise due to being overweight during pregnancy such as Gestational diabetes and going past the due date.
 A child born big has a risk of future heart diseases and obesity

-However, there is still a very good chance that you will have a normal and a healthy pregnancy without any complication bothering you.
+Miscarriage and stillbirths are common among women who are overweight.
+However, there is still a very good chance that you will have a normal and healthy pregnancy without any complications bothering you.

-Pregnancy is absolutely a wrong time to follow a weight loss diet.
-The more chances are that the dieting can harm your baby.
-This is because sometimes diet can leave you low on the vital nutrients which may affect the fetal development and can put additional demands on your body.
+Pregnancy is absolutely the wrong time to follow a weight loss diet.
+The more chances are that dieting can harm your baby.
+This is because sometimes diet can leave you low on vital nutrients which may affect fetal development and can put additional demands on your body.